-The district may also provide bystander intervention training to employees that which includes information and practical guidance on how to recognize potentially problematic behaviors and motivates which may motivate them to take action when they observe such behaviors.
+The district may also provide bystander intervention training to employees that includes information and practical guidance on how to recognize potentially problematic behaviors and motivates them to take action when they observe such behaviors.
 The training and education may include exercises to provide employees with the skills and confidence to intervene as appropriate and to provide them with resources they can call upon that support their intervention.
 (Government Code 12950.2)

-'''

-(cf. 4131 - Staff Development)

-(cf. 4231 - Staff Development)

-(cf. 4331 - Staff Development)

-'''

-- 6. Periodically review the district's recruitment, hiring, and promotion processes and regularly monitor the terms, conditions, and privileges of employment to ensure district compliance with law - 7.
-For any district facility where 10 percent of employees have a language other than English as their spoken language, translate the policy into every language spoken by at least 10 percent of the workforce (2 CCR 11023)
+- (cf. 4131 Staff Development) (cf. 4231 - Staff Development) - (cf. 4331 Staff Development) - 56.
+Periodically review the district's recruitment, hiring, and promotion processes and regularly monitor the terms, conditions, and privileges of employment to ensure district compliance with law - 67.
+For any district facility where 10 percent of employees have a language other than English as their spoken language, translate the policy into every language spoken by at least 10 percent of the workforce